 Wrapping Up

 Unlike vanilla extract, vanilla bean paste offers an amazing way to use vanilla beans without waiting for several months.
-You can use our recipe to create your own version of the paste.
-Don't forget to check out the Vanilla Bean King catalog to see all the authentic products we offer.
+You can make your own with the recipe in this blog, using your own loved recipe, or finding other recipes online.
+If you want vanilla bean paste that is readily available, don't forget to check out the Vanilla Bean King catalog to see all the authentic products we offer.

 Cathy Waterstradt